PeekThenPay/peek-json-spec/README.md

 **License Acquisition**

+The agent contacts the license server (endpoint provided in peek.json) to
+- Establish an identity and payment method.
-- The AI agent reviews the peek.json manifest to understand available tools/intents and licensing requirements.
+- Request available tools/intents, pricing, and licensing requirements.
-- The agent contacts the license server (endpoint provided in peek.json) to acquire a license for the desired tools/intents.
+- Acquire a license for the desired tools/intents.

 **Content Request & Enforcement**